 Blocks - Toys such as blocks can provide hours of entertainment.
 Children love to create patterns and stack various pieces into interesting creations.
 You can use blocks as your own personal ABA (applied behavioral analysis) tool.
 Have playtime fun with your child while also building focus and encouragement.
-Take a look at the video to the right of this text as an idea of how blocks can be utilized.
+Take a look at the video to get an idea of how blocks can be utilized.

 Lego - Lego building bricks are another fun toy for children.
 The easy to connect pieces promote creativity for the avid builder and imaginative mind.
 As your child gets older they may prefer Lego kits of specific items.
 For example, at thirteen, my son currently prefers Lego kits of airplanes and spaceships.